Here's when (and where) Apple might hold its spring iPad Pro 2 event

-Apple is widely expected to hold an event within the next month with iPad refreshes at the top of the agenda - now we have our first indication of when exactly that might be.
+Apple is widely expected to hold an event within the next month with iPad refreshes at the top of the agenda.
+Now we have our first hint of when exactly that might be.

 The little-known Apple World Today blog says it’ll be on April 4th, a little later than the March launches of previous years.